 View this post on Instagram

-Previously, Schwarzenegger had been candid about the trials he faced during his open-heart surgery.
-Describing the experience as a “disaster”, he emphasized that his recovery was largely aided by the unwavering support of close friends.
+Previously, Schwarzenegger had spoken openly about the challenges he faced during his open-heart surgery.
+Notably, he described the experience as a “disaster.”
+Still, he credited his recovery to the steady support of his closest friends.

 To get a deeper insight into Schwarzenegger’s candid revelations, watch the complete interview on Tim Ferriss’ YouTube channel linked below: